wisemuffin/NHS_Visualisations/README.md

 * Run the app with: $python app.py in the command line
 * Visit http:127.0.0.1:8050/ in your web browser (or what ever http site is shown after running the app.py)

+## Future Work

+'''
+* set up environment.yml so others can use like this https://github.com/czbiohub/singlecell-dash/blob/master/README.md
+* get more ideas from the community at https://community.plot.ly/t/show-and-tell-community-thread-tada/7554
+* fix 3d charts axis
+* improve interactivity of outpatient tab
+'''